 Fannie Mae Dees Park

-A few short blocks from Hillsboro Village is Fannie Mae Dees Park, more commonly known as “Dragon Park” because of the beautiful mosaic dragon found there.
+A few short blocks from the main Hillsboro Village thoroughfare is Fannie Mae Dees Park, more commonly known as “Dragon Park” because of the beautiful mosaic dragon found there.
 With the dragon newly restored, there are plenty of additional features for kids and adults to enjoy as well.
 Trees and picnic shelters offer shade for those looking to relax on hot summer days, and benches offer a place to enjoy a little respite.
-You will be joined by families, Vandy students and neighborhood regulars.
+You will be joined by families, Vandy students, and neighborhood regulars.

-SB TIP: The playground and stone fort are loved by local kiddos, including children with physical disabilities.
+SB TIP: The playground and stone fort are loved by local kiddos and offer great playground equipment for children of all physical abilities.

 The dragon, pictured here before its restoration, is the most recognizable feature of Fannie Mae Dees Park.